 This science project has students study a group of volunteer liars actively lying to study the behavior of a lie.
 Students see if they can figure out the truth.

-Kids will explore how the loss of water from plants through transpiration contributes to the water cycle with this great science fair project idea.
+In this enlightening transpiration experiment, kids will explore how the loss of water from plants through transpiration contributes to the water cycle.

 This science fair project teaches kids experimental design and how to test if subjects can really sense if they are being watched.